takshshila/Medical-Data-Recognition/README.md

 We are providing three the interactive python files each for one dataset.
 - Can use this provide with google colab or through jupyter notebook local server.
+- Install basic libraries: numpy, pandas, sklearn, imblearn, seaborn, matplotlib.
+- Go to the folder `Medical-Data-Recognition/notebooks`.
+- Either run all or run each cell.